tahsin4466/BruinBites/README.md

 pip install flask
 ```

-Make sure to have Flask configured to:
+Make sure to have Flask configured to target the file `app.py`.
- - Target the file `app.py`
- - Templates folder set to `templates`

 This project also uses React.
 Once node.js is installed, use npm to build the React app using: